Categories

 Party Guests: Judy Malcolm, Victor Travers, Wanda Perry, Barbara Slater, Al Thompson, Johnny Kascier, & Mary Forbes

-Additional Party Guests: Uncredited
+Additional Party Guests: Uncredited.

-Notes: Besser takes a pie to the face early in the finale and then inexplicably doesn’t appear again.
-It’s clear that this episode’s vintage ‘Larry & Moe’ pie-throwing party has been lifted from elsewhere – in this instance, “Half-Wit’s Holiday.”
-In an odd visual early on, Frome & Roth tower over the Stooges, as if Moe, Larry, & Joe, by comparison, are practically dwarves.
-Lastly, here’s a bit of Stooges trivia: Moe’s wife, Helen, had first suggested (or even written a draft of) a Stooges adaptation of Pygmalion, which ended up as “Hoi Polloi.”
+Notes: Besser takes a pie to the face early in the finale and then inexplicably isn’t seen again.
+It’s clear that this episode’s vintage ‘Larry & Moe’ pie-throwing party has been lifted from elsewhere – in this instance, 1947′ s Half-Wit’s Holiday

 REVIEW:

-If the dull new footage is proof, “Pies and Guys” is merely a cheap contractual obligation.
-For instance, virtually all of this Besser version’s finale is directly lifted as archived footage from “Half-Wit’s Holiday.”
-Symona Boniface’s presence is particularly awkward, considering she had passed away in 1950.
+If the dull new footage is evidence, Pies and Guys is merely a cheap contractual obligation.
+For instance, virtually all of this Besser version’s finale is directly lifted as archived footage from Half-Wit’s Holiday.
+Symona Boniface’s brief presence is especially awkward, considering she had passed away in 1950.

-The sole incentive for enduring “Pies and Guys” is fast-forwarding to the hilarious Larry-and-Moe pie-tossing festival – Larry: “You forgot to duck (hah, hah) — (seconds later) Moe: “So did you!”.
-Considering the tragic reason for this two-Stooge finish was Curly’s career-ending stroke, their vintage teamwork recycled twelve years later still packs some comedy dynamite.
+The sole incentive for enduring Pies and Guys is fast-forwarding to the hilarious Larry-and-Moe pie-tossing festival – Larry: “You forgot to duck (hah, hah) — (seconds later) Moe: “So did you!”.
+Considering the tragic reason for this two-Stooge finish was Curly’s career-ending stroke during the filming of Half-Wit’s Holiday, their vintage teamwork recycled twelve years later still packs some comedy dynamite.

 To bleakly summarize how lazy and budget-stingy Columbia Pictures had become, this short abruptly ends as the pie fight starts winding down.
-White doesn’t even bother tacking on a new finish, even just to convey Besser was still in the ‘room.’
-Watching the politically incorrect “Hoi Polloi” and/or “Half-Wit’s Holiday” obviously makes far more sense.
+White doesn’t even bother tacking on a new finish, even just to convey that Besser was still in the ‘room.’
+Watching the politically incorrect Hoi Polloi and/or the gooey finish to Half-Wit’s Holiday obviously makes far more sense.

 BRIAN’S ODD MOON RATING: 2 Stars